 Center for Latin American and Caribbean Studies

 The St. John’s University Center for Latin American and Caribbean Studies (CLACS) was established in 1994.
-Its policy is grounded in the University's Vincentian mission and a commitment to global education, as put forward by St. John's President Rev. Donald J. Harrington, C.M.
+Its policy is grounded in the University's Vincentian mission and a commitment to global education.
 As a metropolitan university whose main campuses areas located in one of the major urban centers of the world, St. John's is acutely aware of the increasing importance of the U.S. economy on Latin American and Caribbean trading sectors through NAFTA and other agreements.

 Observing the rapid growth of Hispanic populations in New York and across the U.S., St. John's also recognizes its historic responsibility to this sector of new Americans.
 The Center, under the auspices of the Office of the Provost, comprises faculty and administrators whose research, teaching and professional involvement demonstrate a serious commitment to the study of Latin America and the Caribbean.
 These scholars serve as liaisons and support resources within their schools, disciplines and departments.